hobo71/wpsso-tweet-a-quote/readme.txt

 <p>Use the shortcode to delineate your quote text, or use an easy Tweet a Quote toolbar button in the Visual Editor.</p>

-<p>Includes customizable Tweet button HTML, default Twitter-style CSS, and a jQuery script for the popup share window.</p>
+<p>Includes customizable Tweet link HTML, default Twitter-style CSS, and a jQuery script for the popup share window.</p>

 <p>Uses your existing WPSSO settings to shorten URLs, add the Twitter Business @username, and recommend the author's @username.</p>